-Croatia: Power utility HEP plans 468MEUR investment cycle into HPP modernization20.
-January 2015. / SEE Energy News
+Croatia: Power utility HEP plans 468MEUR investment cycle into HPP modernization, SEE Energy News

 Croatian state-owned power utility HEP announced it should increase its hydro power capacity by an additional 111-124 MW thanks to a 468.9 million euro investment cycle, it was confirmed to Serbia Energy.